andrewthad/rotera/README.md

 | Persistence        | Keeps last n messages | Keeps messages based on time |
 | finish this table  | finish this table     | finish this table            |

+We believe that eventually rotera will be preferable to Apache Kafka if a single node is sufficient to handle your throughput, i.e. your throughput does not warrant the need for a distributed system, because of Rotera's significantly smaller API (functions, configuration).

+## API

+Rotera's API is made up of 5 functions, and a few simple configuration options.

+### Functions

+* `ping`: ping the server (simple health check).
+* `commit`: ping the server, commit the most recent message id. note that the repl always commits after a push.
+* `read`: read a batch of messages out of a queue.
+* `push` : push a batch of messages to a queue (does not necessarily make a commit). note that the repl always commits after a push.
+* `stream` : stream chunks of messages from a stream socket until a certain number of messages has been reached. note that this is not supported by the repl.

+### Configuration
+TODO

 ## Building

 <i>Note</i>: Rotera should only work on Linux right now.
-Support for other operating systems is welcome, though we expect
+Adding support for other operating systems is welcome, though we expect
 Windows support to be non-trivial.

 ### Cabal